 - Endorse formal written reports by writing the official date of acceptance by the chapter executive committee on the report and noting any further actions taken.

 - Call your membership consultant whenever you need additional assistance or further information.
-If you do not know who your membership consultant is or how to reach him/her, call the SME Customer Care Center at 800.733.4763 or send an e-mail to email@example.com.
+If you do not know who your membership consultant is or how to reach him/her, call SME Customer Care at 800.733.4763 or send an email to firstname.lastname@example.org.

 A quorum must be established to conduct the general business of the chapter and whenever nominations or elections will take place.
 At a regular meeting, either 10 percent or 15 voting members, including a majority of the chapter officers, must be present to constitute a quorum.